stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

 #pagebreak()
 *Caching:*

-After the initial deployment, user tests were conducted as outlined in the frontend test concept chapter.
+After the initial deployment, user tests were conducted as outlined in the next chapter.
 During these tests, a noticeable and user-unfriendly delay was observed.
 The issue was traced back to the request responsible for retrieving forecast data for all municipalities in Switzerland, which depends on the open-meteo API @zippenfenigOpenMeteocomWeatherAPI2023.
 Since this request must aggregate weather data across a large number of locations, it involves considerable processing time.

 To better assess the performance characteristics of this request, response times were measured and compared under different conditions.
 The following tables present both the individual request durations and the corresponding average values across varying caching and deployment scenarios.
 // (0.02+0.019+0.016+0.012+0.019+0.014+0.017+0.016+0.014)/9 =